New York City Subway: Accessibility

 Over the years, the MTA has been involved in a number of lawsuits over the lack of accessibility in its stations.
 The Eastern Paralyzed Veterans Association filed what may have been the first of these suits in 1979, based on state law.
 The lawsuits have relied on a number of different legal bases, but most have centered around the MTA's failure to include accessibility as a part of its plans for remodeling various stations.
 As of January 2022, ADA-accessibility projects are expected to be started or completed at 51 stations as part of the 2020–2024 Capital Program.
 This would allow one of every two to four stations on every line to be accessible, so that all non-accessible stops would be a maximum of two stops from an accessible station.

 In 2022, the MTA agreed in a settlement to make 95 percent of subway and Staten Island Railway stations accessible by 2055.
+By comparison, all but one of Boston's MBTA subway stations are accessible, the Chicago "L" plans all stations to be accessible in the 2030s, the Toronto subway will be fully accessible by 2025, and Montreal Metro plans all stations to be accessible by 2038.
+Both the Boston and Chicago systems are as old or older than the New York City Subway, though each of these systems has fewer stations than the New York City Subway.
+Newer systems, such as the Washington Metro and Bay Area Rapid Transit, have been fully accessible from their opening in the 1970s.